annikulkarni/ObsidianBackup/UPSC/Economics CA/2June/GDP reality, challenges, way forward.md

 - To achieve the **developed nation goal by 2047**, India needs sustained annual growth of around **8% or more**.
-Eg: The Economic Survey states that consistent 8% growth is essential to meet infrastructure, employment, and welfare needs by 2047.
+Eg: The Economic Survey states that <mark style="background: FFFF2E;">consistent 8% growth is essential </mark>to meet infrastructure, employment, and welfare needs by 2047.
 - India’s **population growth and development needs** demand faster economic expansion, regardless of how the rest of the world is performing.
-Eg: Even though India outpaces global peers, a 6.5% rate may not create enough jobs or uplift per capita incomes sufficiently.
+Eg: Even though India outpaces global peers, a <mark style="background: FFFF2E;">6.5% rate may not create enough jobs</mark> or uplift per capita incomes sufficiently.
-- While 6.5% reflects **stability**, it also signals a plateau, with **low inflation but no signs of rapid acceleration** in the near future.
+- While 6.5% reflects **stability**,<mark style="background: FFFF2E;"> it also signals a plateau</mark>, with **low inflation but no signs of rapid acceleration** in the near future.
 Eg: Chief Economic Adviser V. Anantha Nageswaran indicated India may not see major growth spurts soon, making it harder to catch up with long-term development targets.

 ## **true picture**